Tanishkachakole/titanic-EDA-ML/README.md

-# Titanic Survival Prediction 🚢
+# Titanic servial prediction 🚢

 This project analyzes the Titanic dataset to understand survival factors and applies machine learning models to predict passenger survival.